emmajanedrews/base-template/join-our-team.md

 Through the years, I have seen hundreds of models and firms and watched agents struggle to find the right fit.
 Like most things in life, real estate is about tradeoffs.
 Often these tradeoffs feel like choosing the lesser of two evils.
 On one end of the spectrum, you can choose a transaction-based model that simply charges a fixed transaction fee for each deal.
 While the 100% commission is alluring, there are two areas in this model where I see agents run into trouble.

-On one end of the spectrum, you can choose a transaction-based model that simply charges a fixed transaction fee for each deal.
-While the 100% commission is alluring, there are two areas in this model where I see agents run into trouble.

 * Lack of support and response from BIC.
 Let’s face it, the model only works if you have lots of agents doing lots of deals.
 However, if you are in the middle of a deal and you need help, you don’t have the time to make an appointment.
 * Out-of-pocket expenses.
 You are responsible for covering all of your expenses (marketing, lead generation, CRM, etc.), so when you factor in these expenses, your actual cost is higher than the transaction fee suggests without getting the support you need.